CDRT/mk_docs/docs/guides/lcv/commercial_vantage_faq.md

 ## System Update – General

-??? note "Can I control the System Update process from the command line?"
+??? question "Can I control the System Update process from the command line?"

     **Yes**, using the SU Helper utility (requires Commercial Vantage v20.2407.66.0 or later + SU Helper deployed).